kjkoster/shanwan-ps3-controller-clone/readme.md

 knew what driver to specify for this device, I could send an upstream patch.

 The controller seems to lose connection to its dongle a lot.
 That may be because I am running it off of rechargeable batteries.
+It can also be because my notebook polls the endpoint to slowly.
+Not sure.